For the last 10 years or so, Arch Linux has been my

 SELinux settings/permissions getting lost when I replaced the default file.
 To

-fix this I ran sudo fixfiles restore /etc/tlp.conf
+fix this I ran sudo fixfiles restore /etc/tlp.conf, after which TLP started up

 without issue.

-While SELinux does log when there are errors (assuming you even remember that it does and where they're stored), the logs themselves aren't helpful.
-For example:
+While SELinux does log when there are errors (assuming you even remember that it

-While this log line includes a ton of information, it does nothing to help me understand what I need to do to fix the actual problem.
+While this log line includes a ton of information, it does nothing to help me

 While using the Firefox Flatpak, I noticed the text was a little fuzzy and hard